Welcome | Bienvenue

 Drawing on almost two centuries of resources, the McGill Library has accumulated one of the largest and most unique collections in North America.
 This priceless trove of accumulated knowledge will spark your ingenuity, whether you’re making your first visit to the Library or are a frequent user continuing your lifelong learning journey.
-We offer access to over 5 million print volumes and journals, 2.3 million e-books, e-theses and e-journals, and hundreds of thousands of sound and video recordings, musical scores, microforms and maps.
+We offer access to over 5 million print volumes and journals, over 3.5 million e-books, e-theses and e-journals, and hundreds of thousands of sound and video recordings, musical scores, microforms and maps.

 Don’t pass up an opportunity to visit the exquisite array of unique books and artifacts in the Rare Books & Special Collections, the Osler Library of the History of Medicine and our other world-class libraries.
 Explore early maps of the Canadian Fur Trade, pore through 12th century Arabic manuscripts by celebrated physician and scholar Abu Ja'far al-Ghafiqi or become entranced by original versions from medieval Europe’s literary savants.

 The Library’s staff members are here to help you navigate the information world, so please don’t hesitate to ask!
 We are here to assist you with everything the Library has to offer.
 Please feel free to visit one of our branches or reach us online.